 Massachusetts Lawyer Fighting Internet Defamation by Other Businesses

-The Katz Law Group P.C. has more than 36 years of experience representing businesses across Massachusetts and New England.
+The Katz Law Group has 36 years of experience representing businesses across Massachusetts and New England.
 This includes going after individuals and companies who have engaged in slander, libel, defamation, and unfair trade practices to hold them responsible for the damage they have caused.
 If your business is facing online or anonymous defamation, contact the experienced Massachusetts business litigation attorney at Katz Law Group today.